johnwcowan/pdp8x/palx.md

-sect [name] - start assembling a new relocatable section with CPU code skipdef name=addr - define new skip instruction text /foo/ - assemble UTF-8 into words with NUL termination (little-endian)
+sect [name] - start assembling a new relocatable section with CPU code skipdef name=addr - define new skip instruction text /foo/ - assemble UTF-8 into words with NUL termination (little-endian) word - assemble 0x0000 if high half, nothing if low half
+       (implied after JMS or JMP or before datum or label)
 ```

 ## Notes